lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Instead of downloading the image from one server, you can "torrent" the image, or download it from multiple sources instead of just one.
 This is often faster and saves the bandwidth of the Ubuntu cdimage servers.
 If you would like to learn more about BitTorrent, take a look at `the Wikipedia page on the subject <https://en.wikipedia.org/wiki/BitTorrent>`_.

 In order to torrent the file, you need a BitTorrent client.
 We recommend `Transmission <https://transmissionbt.com/>`_, an Open Source BitTorrent client.
-Since Transmission only provides clients for Linux and macOS, we recommend `uTorrent <https://www.utorrent.com/>`_ for Windows users.
+Since Transmission only provides clients for Linux and macOS, we recommend `qbittorrent <https://www.qbittorrent.org/download.php>`_ for Windows users.

 The BitTorrent links can be found on our Downloads page or cdimage.ubuntu.com, both linked above.